yellow-footed-honeyguide/venetskii-codex/README.md

 # venetskii-codex
-Collection of Programming Books written by Sergei Venetskii
+A Collection of Tech Books written by Sergei Venetskii

+The Books is comming soon...